 - 1. A significant tree is any tree that measures 32 inches or more in diameter at four and one-half feet above the ground.
-No significant tree may be removed without the permission of the City Forester. - 2.
+No significant tree may be removed without the permission of the City Forester.
+Removal of a significant tree without City Forester approval is a violation of this ordinance. - 2.
 Any person wishing to remove a significant tree shall file a request with the City Forester.
 In order to grant permission to remove a significant tree, the City Forester shall make one or more of the following findings within 30 days of receipt of the request: - a.
 The tree is in poor health or diseased with an expected life span less than two years. - b.
 The removal of the tree is unavoidable because the tree poses a danger to property or human health, safety, and welfare. - c.
 The tree prevents the property owner from developing the property in conformance with this ordinance, and there are no alternatives to removal of the tree.
 In this case, the City Forester shall not approve removal of the tree until a permit for new construction has been approved. - 3.
-Any person who removes a significant tree without prior permission from the City Forester or causes the death of a significant tree through negligent construction practices or other means, as determined by the City Forester, is subject to a one-time fine equivalent to the value of the tree.
-The tree value is established using the Trunk Formula Method set forth in the latest edition of "Guide for Plant Appraisal," authored by the Council of Tree and Landscape Appraisers, or the maximum fine allowed by Rhode Island General Laws, whichever is greater.
-Fines will be held by the Parks Department for forestry-related uses as determined by the City Forester.
+When a significant tree is removed with City Forester approval under 2.a or b above, the property owner shall plant at least one large tree to replace it on the same property or in a location to be determined by the City Forester.
+When a significant tree is removed with City Forester approval under 2.c above or without City Forester approval, the property owner shall plant at least three large trees to replace it on the same property or in a location to be determined by the City Forester.